leonardo-toffalini/viscous/report/simulating_fluids.typ

 #import "@preview/cetz:0.4.2"

 = Simulating fluids
-The detailed methods are described in @stam2003real and @stam2023stable.

 The equations presented in the previous sections hold on the entire
-$n$-dimensional space in which the fluid resides.
-However, when numerically solving a partial differential equation one often discretizes the space into small rectangles and only bothers to calculate the solution on these rectangles.
-For our purposes we will confine ourselves to the $2$-dimensional plane, but everything mentioned hereafter can be easily extended to higher dimensions.
+$2$ or $3$-dimensional space in which the fluid resides.
+However, when numerically solving a partial differential equation one often discretizes the space into a grid of small rectangles and only bothers to calculate the solution on these rectangles.
+For our purposes we will confine ourselves to the $2$-dimensional plane, but everything mentioned hereafter can be easily extended to the third dimension.

-We will make another simplification, which is to only consider a rectangular domain.
-This makes the calculations easier to handle as matrix operations, however, one is free to extend the domain to more complex shapes by exercising proper caution when handling the boundary. @fig:fluid-in-a-box shows a schematic diagram of how one must imagine a grid on a rectangular domain.
+We will make another simplification, which is to only consider a square domain.
+This makes the calculations easier to handle as matrix operations, however, one is free to extend the domain to more complex shapes by exercising proper caution when handling the boundary. @fig:fluid-in-a-box shows a schematic diagram of how one must imagine a grid on a square domain.
-Notice, how we introduced a $0$th and an $(N+1)$th row and column to handle the boundary, this way it is clear that we will be simulating the fluid on an
+Notice, how we introduced a $0$th and an $(N+1)$th row and column to handle the boundary.
-$N times N$ grid on the inside.

 #align(center)[
   #figure(